bitnami/charts/bitnami/seaweedfs/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > **Tip**: You can use the default [values.yaml](https://github.com/bitnami/charts/blob/main/template/seaweedfs/values.yaml)

+## Upgrading

+### To 1.0.0

+This major release bumps the MariaDB version to 11.4.
+Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-11-3-to-mariadb-11-4/) for upgrading from MariaDB 11.3 to 11.4.
+No major issues are expected during the upgrade.

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).